eoinkelly/memc/README.md

-# memc : A minimal Memcached CLI for Scripting and Debugging
+# memc : A minimal Memcached CLI for scripting and debugging

 A memcached CLI for developers trying to debug caching issues.